kporten/template-react/README.md

 The marked lines in `vite.config.ts` are only needed in library mode and therefore these lines of code can be deleted.

+#### Deploy

+The `npm run build` command creates a production-ready build of your library code in the `/dist` folder.

+Optional bump the package version with `npm version` (https://docs.npmjs.com/cli/v7/commands/npm-version).

-The `yarn build` command creates a production-ready build of your code in the `/dist` folder.
-You can then publish the contents of this folder on a platform of your choice (e.g. in a CDN) or add this job to the CI workflow.
+You can deploy the contents of the `/dist` folder on a platform of your choice (e.g. in a CDN).

+Or you can add these jobs to your CI/CD workflow.

 ### Library

 If you want to build a library, uncomment and modify the marked lines in the `vite.config.ts`.

 Note the configured entry point in `vite.config.ts`.
 Files that are not imported in the entry point will not be included in the library.
 These files and their dependencies can be removed (e.g. `index.html` or `src/index.tsx`).

+#### Exports

 Add the following lines to your `package.json` to restrict the exported files and set an entrypoint: